 Use Food Well

-Use Food Well is a Washington State Department of Ecology initiative focused on reducing food waste and providing residents with practical tools like shopping tips, composting guides, and leftover recipes.
-I redesigned the website to improve engagement and accessibility by restructuring content and repurposing components within budget and development constraints, and the project went on to win Best of Show and a Silver Anvil Award from PRSA.
+Best of Show.
+PRSA 2024.
+Use Food Well is a Washington State Department of Ecology initiative helping residents reduce food waste through practical tools like shopping guides, composting tips, and leftover recipes.
+I redesigned the site to fix a high-bounce, low-engagement experience, restructuring content and repurposing existing components under tight budget and development constraints.
+The project went on to win two PRSA awards: Best of Show and the Silver Anvil.

 Project Overview